isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 3. [Avenza PDF Maps](http://www.avenza.com/avenza-maps) - This is your best bet for free offline mapping with an iOS device.
 Again, not open source, but it works.

+### Um.
+All this tech stuff is way over my head, can you do it for me?

+Sorry!
+This post is about as much as I can do for you.
+However, I have found out that there are some enterprise solutions in development by a startup called [Codifi](https://www.codifi.com/).
+It seems that the Codifi team is working hard on making some custom solutions for paperless archaeological recording.
+I suggest you get in touch with them if you want to do this, but the "tech" part of it seems way out of your league.
+They seem like nice folks!

 ## Questions?
 Suggestions?
 Let's hear 'em!

 Okay, that's what I've got for your.
 This is all stuff I either figured out on my own, read about online somewhere, or someone told me about.
 If you've got questions or suggestions for things I've overlooked or didn't know about, I would love to hear them!
 Use the comments section below, or [e-mail me](iullah@sdsu.edu)!

+*Some typos and grammar have been corrected since this was first posted*